“Bat Turd Crazy” a short story

 She was furious with the man the next day and he even seemed a little afraid of her for a moment when they locked eyes.
 He unlocked the cuff and tried to say he was sorry but she went into the back bedroom without speaking to him.
 After this she began to watch him very closely.
 She consciously understood what she had subconsciously already known which was that something was very wrong with him.
 She suspected a violent childhood.
 She also by this time had learnt his mother was white but his father had been Mexican, with Indian blood.
 He was ashamed of this.
 One time when he was yelling at her for having gotten medicine from those filthy chinks she told him it was better than fucking a dirty Mexican.
 “Oh I’m sure you fucked plenty of those” he said.
 “Ones just like you” she said and then had to run out of the house because he got the nobody home scary eyeballs again.

 The girl was now completely sober and physically well.
 Her senses were more accurate and precise.
 She did not speak to the man very often now nor he to her.
 They slept together sometimes but she could no longer stand the smell of him.
 When he came home from his mining trips he had an odor about him she previously could not identify.
 She now realized it was the smell of fear on his skin.
 Not his though, but other peoples.
 She wasn’t sure if she was just dreaming this smell on him.
 The girl felt conflicting feelings about the man.
 A part of her wanted to leave, but then she remembered how he was so nice in the beginning.
 She also felt strange sensations of guilt, as though she were ungrateful.
 And even stranger motherly feelings like she would be abandoning him.
-A bizarre need that was worse then the morphine addiction was there too.
+A bizarre need that was worse then the morphine addiction ever had been was there too.
 And strangest of all, she found these feelings to be mixed horrifyingly, with actual love.
 A desire for his happiness.
 She felt real creeped out.

 The girl went back to the house.